oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Connect MUST use the OAuth Authorization Code flow as described later in this document.

 The Resource Owner Password Grant MUST NOT be used, as described in
 {{oauth-security-topics}} section 3.4.

-By using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single-sign-on sessions, or use third-party identity providers.
+Instead, by using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single-sign-on sessions, or use third-party identity providers.
 In contrast, the Password grant does not